Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 You'll need to have:

-• enthusiasm for your specialist research area and the ability to pass this passion on to your students and peers
+• passion for your subject and the ability to inspire students

-• published research and a willingness to participate at professional conferences and seminars
+• a proven research and publication record for research-focused roles, with a willingness to present at professional conferences and seminars

-• networking skills in order to build relationships with other researchers and research groups, both in the UK and overseas, as well as within your own department
+• strong interpersonal and networking skills to make industry connections and build relationships with other researchers and research groups, both in the UK and overseas

 Work experience